 Both agencies have been hired for a year on retained briefs, with optional renewal, following an "unconventional" pitch process, said Chloe Couchman, head of PR for London attractions at Merlin Entertainments.

 "Our process to find these agencies was quite unconventional and creative - and saw us move away from the normal creds presentations and instead centred on a face-to-face event which meant we could really focus on the collaboration between people, creative ideas and chemistry."

-As part of the pitch process, Merlin met with more than 20 PR agencies, calling in a further four - Hope&Glory, Pretty Green, Contented Brothers and Clarion - to sit on its London creative PR roster.
+As part of the pitch process, Merlin met with more than 20 PR agencies, calling in a further four - Hope&Glory, Pretty Green, Contented Brothers and Clarion - to sit on its London creative PR roster, alongside Stripe and Red.

 Although one agency head - whose pitch was unsuccessful - told PRWeek he considered the process "silly", it got the thumbs up from others.
 Gavin Lewis, partner at Hope&Glory, said: "Agency speed dating is certainly not a run-of-the-mill process...
 It wouldn't be for everyone.
 But for Merlin it made perfect sense."

 Echoing Lewis' sentiments, Isobel Coney, managing director for consumer at Red Consultancy, said: "The pitch process gave us a flavour for the business and was a great way to get to know the team."